teamsnactsukuba/ev3-cgs-qe-ik-2/README.md

 - CGS: a program for computing comprehensive Groebner systems in a polynomial ring by Prof. Katsusuke Nabeshima: https://www.rs.tus.ac.jp/~nabeshima/softwares.html
 - X Window System server (for executing OpenXM)

-Path planning requires additional conditions
+Path planning requires additional conditions:

 - Wolfram Mathematica or Wolfram Engine (Version 13.1 has been tested):
-- Run the above software on Linux.
+- Running the above software on Linux.